Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 ## A minimal hello world

-Again, is always good to start experimenting with an idea by implementing the simplest example that we can make.
+Again, it's always good to start experimenting with an idea by implementing the simplest example that we can make.
 In our case that would be compiling a hello world program.
 But the one that I showed is still not minimal enough.

 Because our `'Hello World!\n'` string is only read during the execution, it does not need to live in a section with read and write permission like the `.data`.
-We could but it in a `.rodata`, which is read only, but we can take advantage that the `.text` segment has read permission and put the string there, saving an entire section:
+We could put it in a `.rodata`, which is read only, but we can take advantage that the `.text` segment has read permission and put the string there, saving an entire section: